davidgarland/types/src/compositional_type_checking/README.md

 [Abigail Magalhães](https://github.com/plt-abigail) from
-[her article on the topic](https://abby.how/posts/2019-01-28.html) and the [associated repo.](https://github.com/plt-abigail/mld) It's more or less just a straight translation, and you should thank them for doing all of the work.
+[her article on the topic](https://abby.how/posts/2019-01-28.html) and the [associated repo.](https://github.com/plt-abigail/mld) It's more or less just a straight translation (with bugfixes, at least as far as I can tell, to how substitution is done), and you should thank them for doing all of the work.

 The secondary source I'm using, in order to avoid my misconceptions, is